openstack/charm-vault/src/README.md

 > **Note**: For PostgreSQL, its version and the underlying machine series must be compatible (e.g. 9.5/xenial or 10/bionic).
 The postgresql charm's configuration option `version` is used to select a version at deploy time.

+If no databases are related, vault will be auto configured to use its embedded raft storage backend for storage and HA.
+Note that raft storage is only supported in Vault 1.8/stable or newer (see `channel` in charm config).

 ## TLS